2017 EcoSattva Training

 We encourage and actively support the formation of local or virtual small groups that will participate in the course together.
 Engaging with climate change is a chance to collaborate – and we will need to!
 To engage together is to know that we are not only part of the web of life, but also a part of the web of support and action.
 These groups provide an opportunity for people to engage in the training and receive support along the way all while deepening relationships with others.

-You may choose to form your own group with people from your local sangha or get into an online groups with assistance from us.
+You may choose to form your own group with people from your local sangha.
+Alternatively, you might form or join an online groups.
 If you want to register your in-person or online group as open to others, we’ll help you find members who can join you.
-Registered groups, whether open or closed, with three or more participants receive a discount on registration fees.
-Stay tuned to learn about group registration but for now, share this event (see “Spread the Word” section below for printable flyers, graphics and social media sharables) and start gathering your people.
+Registered groups, whether open or closed, with three or more members receive a discount on registration fees.
+No credentials are required, just the willingness to step up and organize a regular time for your group to meet.
+Group members need only provide the name of the group to receive the group discount.

 - Times: Join us live, online from 12:30 to 2:30 pm US Eastern (New York)